awsdocs/aws-encryption-sdk-docs/doc_source/js-examples.md

 Step 1: Construct the keyring\.
 To decrypt the data, pass in the [encrypted message](concepts.md#message) \(`result`\) that the `encrypt` function returned\.
 The encrypted message includes the encrypted data, the encrypted data keys, and important metadata, including the encryption context and signature\.
 You must also specify an [AWS KMS keyring](choose-keyring.md#use-kms-keyring) when decrypting\.
 You can use the same keyring that was used to encrypt the data or a different keyring\.
-To succeed, at least one CMK in the decryption keyring must be able to decrypt one of the encrypted data keys in the encrypted message\.
+To succeed, at least one AWS KMS key in the decryption keyring must be able to decrypt one of the encrypted data keys in the encrypted message\.
 Because no data keys are generated, you do not need to specify a generator key in a decryption keyring\.
 If you do, the generator key and additional keys are treated the same way\.
-To specify a CMK for a decryption keyring in the AWS Encryption SDK for JavaScript, you must use the [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.
-Otherwise, the CMK is not recognized\.
-For help identifying CMKs in an AWS KMS keyring, see [Identifying CMKs in an AWS KMS keyring](choose-keyring.md#kms-keyring-id)
+To specify an AWS KMS key for a decryption keyring in the AWS Encryption SDK for JavaScript, you must use the [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.
+Otherwise, the AWS KMS key is not recognized\.
+For help identifying the AWS KMS keys in an AWS KMS keyring, see [Identifying AWS KMS keys in an AWS KMS keyring](choose-keyring.md#kms-keyring-id)
-If you use the same keyring for encrypting and decrypting, use key ARNs to identify the CMKs in the keyring\.
+If you use the same keyring for encrypting and decrypting, use key ARNs to identify the AWS KMS keys in the keyring\.
-In this example, we create a keyring that includes only one of the CMKs in the encryption keyring\.
+In this example, we create a keyring that includes only one of the AWS KMS keys in the encryption keyring\.
 Before running this code, replace the example key ARN with a valid one\.
-You must have `kms:Decrypt` permission on the CMK\.
+You must have `kms:Decrypt` permission on the AWS KMS key\.
 Begin by providing your credentials to the browser\.
 The AWS Encryption SDK for JavaScript examples use the [webpack\.DefinePlugin](https://webpack.js.org/plugins/define-plugin/), which replaces the credential constants with your actual credentials\.
 But you can use any method to provide your credentials\.
 Then, use the credentials to create an AWS KMS client\.

 ```